uber/athenadriver/README.md

 ### Missing Value Handling

 It is common to have missing values in S3 file, or Athena DB.
-When this happens, you can specify if you want to use `empty string` or `default data` as the missing value, whichever is better to facilitate your data processing.
+When this happens, you can specify if you want to use `empty string` or `default data` as the missing value, whichever is better to facilitate your data processing or ETL job.
 The default data for Athena column type are defined as below:

 ```scala
 func (r *Rows) getDefaultValueForColumnType(athenaType string) interface{} {